Semco Salvage & Marine Pte Ltd v Lancer Navigation, The Nagasaki Spirit: Judgments

 The award arbitrator fixed special compensation, stressing the need to encourage environmental salvage.

 The appeal arbitrator increased the Art.
 13 award, and since that was higher than the Art.
 14 award, he held that no special compensation was available.

 On appeal, the admiralty judge held that although "fair rate" imported the idea of remuneration, which would normally include a profit element, the appeal arbitrator was right to reject this.

 The Court of Appeal agreed with the judge, so that "fair rate" was not to be a "salvage reward".

 In the House of Lords, Lord Mustill also agreed that "fair rate" meant "fair rate of expenditure" and did not include any element of profit.

-(Because it was interpreting an international convention, the House of Lords had felt constrained to interpret its provisions "literally", rather than "purposively").
+(Because it was interpreting an international convention, the House of Lords had felt constrained to interpret its provisions "literally", rather than "purposively".)

 Significance

 Following on from the innovations of the LOF 1980, the International Convention on Salvage permitted salvage rewards to be made to salvors who acted to limit damage to the coastal environment after oil spills.
 Articles 13 & 14 of the convention made provision for "special compensation", but The Nagasaki Spirit revealed that the convention had been poorly drafted, thereby limiting the amount that environmental salvors could be paid to mere out-of-pocket expenses, with no allowance for any profit margin.

-Not only the salvors in this case, but the entire salvage industry felt disappointed and let down by this case.
 As an antidote to this, the marine insurance industry and P&I clubs jointly developed the "SCOPIC clause" ("Special Compensation – P&I Clubs"), which is a codicil that may be appended to an LOF and invoked should the statutory payment provisions prove inadequate.
 The first SCOPIC clause was in 2000, and there have been several iterations since.